Liberum veto: Final years

 The 18th century saw an institution known as a "confederated sejm" evolve.
 It was a parliament session that operated under the rules of a confederation.
 Its primary purpose was to avoid disruption by the liberum veto, unlike the national Sejm, which was being paralyzed by the veto.
 On some occasions, a confederated sejm was formed of the whole membership of the national Sejm so that the liberum veto would not operate.

-The second half of the 18th century, marking the age of the Enlightenment in Poland, also witnessed an increased trend aiming at the reform of the inefficient governance of the Commonwealth.
-Reforms of 1764–1766 improved the proceedings of the Sejm.
+The second half of the 18th century, marking the age of the Polish Enlightenment, also witnessed an increased trend aiming at the reform of the Commonwealth's inefficient governance.
+Reforms of 1764–1766 improved the Sejm's proceedings.
 Majority voting for non-crucial items, including most economic and tax matters, was introduced, with binding instructions from sejmiks being outlawed.
 The road to reform was not easy, as conservatives, supported by foreign powers, opposed most of the changes and attempted to defend the liberum veto and other elements perpetuating the inefficient governance, most notably by the Cardinal Laws of 1768.

 The liberum veto was finally abolished by the Constitution of 3 May 1791, adopted by a confederated sejm, which permanently established the principle of majority rule.
 The achievements of that constitution, however, which historian Norman Davies called "the first constitution of its kind in Europe", were undone by another confederated sejm, meeting at Grodno in 1793.
-That Sejm, under duress from Russia and Prussia, ratified the Second Partition of Poland, anticipating the Third Partition of Poland, the final dissolution of the Polish-Lithuanian state, just two years later.
+That Sejm, under duress from Russia and Prussia, ratified the Second Partition, anticipating the Third Partition, the final dissolution of the Polish-Lithuanian state, just two years later.

 Significance

-Harvard political scientist Grzegorz Ekiert, assessing the history of the liberum veto in Poland, concludes:
+Harvard political scientist Grzegorz Ekiert, assessing the history of the liberum veto in Poland–Lithuania, concludes: